unovue/radix-vue/docs/content/components/stepper.md

 ### Description

-An optional accessible description to be announced when the dialog is opened.
+An optional accessible description to be announced when the stepper trigger is focused.

 If you want to hide the description, wrap it inside our Visually Hidden utility like this `<VisuallyHidden asChild>`.
-If you want to remove the description entirely, remove this part and pass `aria-describedby="undefined}` to `StepperItem`.
+If you want to remove the description entirely, remove this part and pass `aria-describedby="undefined"` to `StepperTrigger`.

 <!-- @include: @/meta/StepperItem.md -->